nazgol-nikravesh/GGHRstatistics/README.md

  **Inputs:**
 - stats => The output of Get_GitHub_Repository_statistics
 - repos => For using their names in plots
-- skip => For checking if a repository skipped due to conflic or not
+- skip => For checking if a repository skipped due to an Error or not

  **Output:**